 Spirituality in Action Members are involved in hands-on work at over 100 hundred organizations, including food banks, hospitals, pregnancy support centers, homeless shelters and mentoring programs for at risk children.

 Each May, Knights, Dames, Auxiliary, and volunteers from the Order of Malta travel to Lourdes, France as pilgrims, bringing with them sick and disabled from around the world.
 The Lourdes pilgrimage offers a unique opportunity to fully experience the charism of our Order, service to the sick and the poor, while joining together with members of the Order from across the globe in an international community of service and faith.
-The year 2018 marks the 60th anniversary of the Order of Malta’s first pilgrimage to Lourdes and the 160th anniversary of the apparitions.
-This year’s pilgrimage included over 7,500 participants, including 1,500 Malades, from 45 countries worldwide.
+The year 2023 marks the 65th anniversary of the Order of Malta’s first pilgrimage to Lourdes and the 165th anniversary of the apparitions.

 Participating in the pilgrimage is an opportunity to learn firsthand what belonging to the Order of Malta really means – devotion, service, and fellowship.
 Linked as it is with hands-on service, the pilgrimage offers unique spiritual gifts to all.
-Knights, Dames, Auxiliary members and volunteers are assigned to small teams (“pods”), assisting a Malade each day from early morning into the evening on the weeklong pilgrimage.
+Knights, Dames, Auxiliary members and volunteers are assigned to small teams, known as pods, assisting a Malade each day from early morning into the evening on the week-long pilgrimage.
 The schedule is full, but rewarding, and there is time for personal reflection and relaxation for all.

 The History of Lourdes